Ortenburg, Bavaria: Neighbouring municipalities

 The closest municipalities are Haarbach, Beutelsbach, Vilshofen an der Donau, Fürstenzell, and Bad Griesbach im Rottal.
-The cities of Passau and Pocking are somewhat farther away.

-Administrative division

-The municipality of Ortenburg includes 112 districts.
+Villages

+The municipality of Ortenburg consists of the market town of Ortenburg and more than 100 villages, hamlets and isolated settlements.

+The most relevant villages are Dorfbach, Göbertsham, Holzkirchen, Königbach, Neustift, Oberiglbach, Sammarei, Söldenau and Unteriglbach.

+Neustift is home to the St. Scholastika monastery, which is the motherhouse of the Bavarian Province of the Benedictine Sisters of Adoration in Germany.

+Sammarei (Bavarian for: St. Mary) is a Catholic place of pilgrimage.
+The Sammarei pilgrimage church was built by Isaak Bader and consecrated in 1631.
+The original chapel is still preserved behind an iconostasis-like altar wall.
+It contains the baroque high altar from 1772 with the miraculous image from 1631.
+Around the chapel there are around 1300 votive images which illustrate the importance of this place of pilgrimage.
+The main and side altars are merged to form a monumental five-part altar wall.

 History

 Set in the Wolfach River valley, Ortenburg can look back over a 900-year history.
-In about 1120 it was established by the Counts of Ortenburg.
-At the same time the upwardly mobile von Kamm family appeared on the scene.
-However, during the thirteenth century the von Kamms relocated to Hals (now a quarter of Passau).
+In about 1120 it was established by the Counts of Ortenburg (De).
+At the same time, the upwardly mobile von Kamm family appeared on the scene.
+However, during the thirteenth century, the von Kamms relocated to Hals (now a quarter of Passau).
 The Ortenburg counts, whose own origins lay with the Spanheimer dynasty, were keen to establish their own separate dynastic centre and such the Imperial County of Ortenburg kept its Imperial immediacy until 1806.

 The Ortenburgs were among the most powerful of the Bavarian nobility, competing in terms of power and position with the Wittelsbach dynasty.
 During the height of their power, during the twelfth and thirteenth centuries, the Ortenburgs held lands from as far south as the Brixen valley, that extended also far into the Upper Palatinate.